Guide

 Saturday morning in Midtown, Sunday in Corktown, and the case for crossing the county line before noon.

-This is not a comprehensive survey of every restaurant in Detroit that serves eggs on a Saturday.
-It covers the places I keep going back to, all of them tracked in our restaurant data, all of them open as of this writing.
-Four restaurants, three neighborhoods, and enough reason to set an alarm on a weekend.
+This is not a comprehensive list.
+It is the places I keep going back to, all of them tracked in our restaurant data, all of them open as of this writing.
+Four restaurants, three neighborhoods, four different reasons to set an alarm on a Saturday.

 Selden Standard (3921 Second Ave, Midtown)